nilsolav/testing/readme.md

-This is a test file for GIT.
+This is adfødnlvgjlåspfo test file for GIT.
 This is the branch version